 My advice is the same for both LSD and psilocybin because most of the same still applies.
 Nausea is more commonly experienced on psilocybin so might be of greater importance, but it can also be experienced on LSD (and 2-CB), especially in the early stages of higher dose journeys.
 Like a flight, there can be turbulence on the way up.
 The best you can do is try to weather the storm, surrender, and remember that it will pass.

 It can be useful to have some raw ginger to chew on.
 The ginger is anti-nausea, and having something to chew on can also be comforting.
-If eating mushrooms, this can also help to cover the flavour which in itself might makes some people gag.
-Another option is to make a nice big brew of strong ginger tea to drink before hand so it’s already in your system when you take off.
+If eating mushrooms, this can also help to cover the flavour which in itself makes some people gag.
+Another option is to drink a nice strong brew of ginger tea before hand so it’s already in your system when you take off.
 One thing to bear in mind is to not drink too much, as this can lead to multiple trips to the bathroom.

 I’ve thought the same thing myself before.
 If it sounds strange, I invite you to just try it.
 Before deciding on what to eat or buy from the supermarket, take a moment to tune in to how you feel in your body.
 See if anything comes up.
 You can even ask: ‘what food would you like to receive?’ or ‘what would you like to be nourished with?’.
 This tuning in to your body is a good integration practice in general and also useful for embodying emotions and feelings that surface in the days, weeks, and months afterwards.